MonkeyBuisness/cellementary-extension/docs/contributing.md

     "onNotebook":       "<type of your notebook>"
 }
 ```
+- If your controller uses the default serializer, open `src/extension.ts` file and add your notebook type to the `defaultSerializableNotebookTypes` array.
 - Create a new file named `<type of your notebook>.controller.ts` in the `src/controllers` folder.
 - Create a new class named `<CustomControllerName>Controller` in this file.
 - Extend this class with the `NotebookController` class and `OnControllerInfo` interface.